seetaresearch/dragon/docs/api/python/dragon.rst

   : Return a tensor constructed as the identity matrix.

   `eye_like(...) <dragon/eye_like.html>`_
-  :Return a tensor shaping like another constructed as the identity matrix.
+  :Return a tensor of identity matrix with shape as the other.

   `fill(...) <dragon/fill.html>`_
-  : Return a tensor filled with the specific value.
+  : Return a tensor filled with the scalar value.

   `flatten(...) <dragon/flatten.html>`_
   : Flatten the input along the given axes.